bhoptee/trueman-chiro/src/pages/index.md

 ---
 title: Chiropractic & Rehabilitation in Thame
-excerpt: testing meta desc
+excerpt: "Based in Thame, Vantage Chiropractic specialise in chiropractic & rehabilitation therapies. "
 sections:
   - type: section_hero
-    title: Vantage Chiropractic, Thame
+    title: Welcome to Vantage Chiropractic
     section_id: hero
+    content: >-
+      ## Providing the vantage point of expert knowledge and experience

-    content: Specialising in the diagnosis and treatment of musculoskeletal injury or pain.
-Providing the vantage point of expert knowledge and experience.
+      At Vantage Chiropractic we specialise in the diagnosis and treatment of musculoskeletal injury or pain.
     image: /images/3.-treatment-image.jpg
     actions:
       - type: action